Kashmiri cuisine: Noon Chai or Sheer Chai

 Nuts like almonds and pistachios and edible rose petals can also be added before serving and sometimes malai or fresh cream is added to give the tea viscosity and richness.

-Lipton chai

-In Kashmir, chai is essentially salty pink tea.
-Anything else is called Lipton chai because Lipton was the first brand of tea that came along selling chai.

-Kahwah

-At marriage feasts, festivals, and religious places, it is customary to serve kahwah – a green tea made with saffron, spices, and almonds or walnuts.
-Over 20 varieties of Kahwah are prepared in different households.
-Some people also put milk in kahwah (half milk and half kahwah).
-This chai is also known as "Maugal Chai" by some Kashmiri Hindus from the smaller villages of Kashmir.
-Kashmiri Muslims and Kashmiri Hindus from the cities of Kashmir refer to it as Kahwah or Qahwah.

-Natural Mineral Water
+Natural mineral water

+According to a 2022 study by the University of Kashmir, 87% of springs in Kashmir valley have excellent to good water quality.
+A large part of the society, particularly those living in rural and backward areas, depends on spring water.
+Most villagers believe spring water is the purest form of water due to a spiritual connection with the shrines.

 From one of the oldest and purest spring waters of Kashmir, the Kokernag Spring, Bringi Spring Water has high alkalinity and is well balanced with minerals.

 Babribyol

 The Babribyol sharbat is a concoction of sweetened milk, rose water or Rooh Afza syrup, and soaked sweet basil seeds that are grown locally.

 Lyaess

 Made from yoghurt or kefir, Kashmiri lassi (lyaess) is a liquid, salty way to drink up yoghurt.
 The process of churning the buttermilk with a wooden choomph or churner is rhythmic and there is an art involved.
 The yoghurt has to be churned the right way, the buttery fats have to float to the top in a nice froth, the spices and dried mint leaves have to be just right.